lucori/virtual/README.md

 tensorboard --logdir logs/femnist_virtual_*
 ```

+Hyperparameters and relative metrics are tracked using the HPARAM API of tensorboard (see https://www.tensorflow.org/tensorboard/hyperparameter_tuning_with_hparams).

 Note that if you can not use any GPU, you have to specify "session": { "num_gpus": 0} in the config file.